-This article will help you see the truth about your relationship and show you how to build a healthier love life.
+This article will help you see the truth about your relationship, help you identify whether or not your relationship is abusive, how to recognize the signs of an abusive relationship, and show you how to build a healthier love life.

 You will learn:

-Trauma bonding happens when someone develops a strong attachment with an abusive person.
+The definition of Trauma bonding is when someone develops a strong attachment with an abusive person.
 The bond is based on cycles of intense adverse experiences and occasional positive reinforcement.

 The abuse may range from under-the-radar emotional mistreatment to full-blown physical and sexual abuse.
 However, the victim often seems blind to what is going on.
 They never leave—or they keep coming back.